mike-north/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 +   {{@team.name}}
 ```

-And iterate the `channels` array that was passed in as part of the @team attribute using the [`each`](https://api.emberjs.com/ember/3.9/classes/Ember.Templates.helpers/methods/each?anchor=each) helper.
+Iterate the `channels` array that was passed in as part of the @team attribute using the [`each`](https://api.emberjs.com/ember/3.9/classes/Ember.Templates.helpers/methods/each?anchor=each) helper.

 ```diff
 -   <a href="/li/general" data-channel-id="general"